 You can see many of these underwater treasures through dive operators on the Outer Banks like Dive Hatteras.
 In Charleston, you can go diving to artificial reefs created by sunken boats with outfitters like Charleston Scuba.

 If you’d rather stay on dry land, there are interesting museums to visit.
 In Charleston, you can see the Hunley, a Civil War submarine that sat on the ocean floor for generations before being recovered.
-The Charleston Museum also has an incredible selection of artifacts.
+The Charleston Museum also has an incredible selection of artifacts (and was featured in season three).
 The Graveyard of the Atlantic Museum on Hatteras Island has items from Blackbeard’s ship.

 Learning About Gullah-Geechee Culture